cognitiveprince/paradox_docs/getting started.md

     Step 3.
 Take the inverse block, show matrix block.

     Step 4.
-Connect the blocks.
+Connect the inverse and output blocks.

     Step 5.
 The inverse value of the matrix  will be printed in the output block.
 1. Kron